riot/ssr/README.md

 const {html, css} = fragments('my-component', MyComponent, { some: 'initial props' })
 ```

+### renderAsyncFragments - to handle asynchronous fragments rendering

+It works like the method above but asynchronously

 ### register - to load riot components in node